 The Tribe's current trust lands are scattered throughout the eastern and central portions of Michigan's Upper Peninsula and include approximately 1262 acres in Chippewa County, 37 acres in Alger County, 20 acres in Delta County, 324 acres in Mackinac County, 5 acres in Marquette County, 17 acres in Luce County, and 78 acres in Schoolcraft County.
-The Tribe also owns a .43 acre parcel in the City of Lansing, Ingham County, as well as an option to purchase a nearby 2.26 parcel.
-Finally, the Tribe owns a 7 acre parcel of land in Huron Charter Township, Wayne County, in Michigan's Lower Peninsula, located approximately two miles away from the Sibley Parcel that is the subject of this submission.
+The Tribe also owns the Corner Parcel in the City of Lansing, Ingham County, and 7 acres of restricted land in Huron Charter Township, Wayne County, in Michigan's Lower Peninsula.

 The Tribe is by far the largest tribe in Michigan, with more than 40,000 enrolled members.
-More than 14,000 tribal members reside in Michigan's Lower Peninsula, and more than 7,500 of those tribal members reside within a 100-mile radius of the Detroit metropolitan area.
+More than 14,000 tribal members reside in Michigan's Lower Peninsula, and approximately 11,000 of those tribal members reside within a 100-mile radius of the Lansing metropolitan area.
 The Tribe's current trust lands equate to .0427 acres per member.